-What is Fog computing?
+What is Fog Computing?

 Fog computing, popularly known as fogging is a concept that was released by Cisco in 2014.
 It was solely designed to connect the internet to devices at the periphery of the network.
 The main objective of fogging was to minimize the latency that beset cloud computing.
-Contrary to cloud computing that sends data from IoT (internet of things) devices to the cloud, fog computing uses nodes to evaluate information on the mainstream of the network without transferring it back to the center of the system.
-Currently, fog computing is establishing its foundations, and its market is expected to be worth $6.4 billion by 2022.

-How it works
+How it works?

 Fogging functions by building nodes all through a network.
 Fog nodes can be devices such as switches, cameras, routers, and controllers.
 The nodes can be placed in target locales, including offices and vehicles.
 Thus, when an IoT device generates information, it is processed in one of the nodes without being sent back to the cloud.
 Fog computing offers decentralized local access, which majorly differentiates it from cloud computing, which provides centralized access.
 Data in fog computing follows the steps below: